We are searching for

 Check your local DMV or DOL website to see what these requirements are, and whether your vehicle qualifies for antique status.

 For a car to be considered an antique it has to be over 40 years old, with some states setting the number at 45.
-There are also certain organizations with even stricter definitions stating that only vehicles manufactured between 1915 and 1948 can be considered antique.
+There are also certain organizations with even stricter definitions stating that only vehicles manufactured between 1915 and 1948 can be considered an antique car.
 Insurance is much less of an issue with these cars, as many are simply not drivable on today's roads.
 For the most part, antique vehicles are used for car shows or as an art piece in someone's personal car collection.

 Despite all the differences in these vehicles, their car titles are usually very similar, with the process to acquire documentation being essentially the same.
 The best course of action is to get the title from the seller doing the original transaction.
-If they've lost the title, or you yourself have lost it, you may be in for a tedious journey to acquire a new one.
+If they've lost the car title, or you yourself have lost it, you may be in for a tedious journey to acquire a new one.

 In some states like New Jersey, Illinois, or North Carolina, getting a title for an older car is essentially impossible.
 In other states getting a vehicle re-titled is possible, but still relatively difficult.
 As the owner, you are required to have the vehicle inspected and declared safe for the road, as well as get it properly registered.